 Using all of the IT tools available to you is helpful, but it is simply the price for doing business in our modern world.
 Full integration means studying all aspects of your business and including all of your projects within your portfolio to make them work together.

-Gone is the “silo” way of working, where projects are treated as individual, independent programs with their own distinct inputs and outputs.
+Gone is the “silo” way of working, where projects are treated as individuals, independent programs with their own distinct inputs and outputs.
 The PPM approach is to connect all of your functions and processes so effects of changes and improvements in one area are instantly taken into account:

-- Pull on one lever and see what that means for other areas of your business.
+- Pull-on one lever and see what that means for other areas of your business.